tl-its-umich-edu/placement-exams/README.md

 # SPANISH PLACEMENT EXAM SCORE

-The project is about getting the spanish placement exam scores that is taken by students by enrolling to a specific canvas course and sending the to Mpathways.
+The project is about getting the spanish placement/Validation exam scores that is taken by students by enrolling to a specific canvas course and sending the to Mpathways.
 This project get grades from canvas using the CanvasAPI and send them to the Mpathway.
 API directory is used in both cases for getting and sending the grades.